Thesergioandres/Adaptive_HashMap_Cli/README.md

       --json-summary-out results/json/run_stress_big_tuned.json
 ```
 - Open http://localhost:8000/ while it’s running.
 - You’ll see the backend label flip between chaining and robinhood, the mgl chart jump to 2 on the chaining phases, and the ape chart populate once Robin Hood takes over.
-After the run finishes (about 14 s) run_stress_big_tuned.json confirms migrations triggered.
+- After the run finishes (about 14 s) run_stress_big_tuned.json confirms migrations triggered.

+### Reading the Results (Beginner-Friendly)
+  When running the tuned stress workload, the adaptive system automatically transitions from chaining to Robin Hood mode.
+In this run:
+  -	Backend label flipped to robinhood after thresholds tripped.
+  -	Max group length (mgl) chart dropped to zero, reflecting the move away from chaining.
+  -	Average probe estimate (ape) chart populated with non-zero values once Robin Hood displacement began.
+  -	Ops summary recorded ~570k operations with 3 migrations, confirming the adaptive engine was active.

 ## Validation Checklist

-Comprehensive end-to-end coverage lives in **[audit.md](audit.md)**.
+**Comprehensive end-to-end coverage lives in** **[audit.md](audit.md)**.
 It is organized into 12 sections plus an optional “demo” flow:

 1. CLI sanity checks.
 2. Workload generation (uniform, skewed, adversarial).